GogolCoin Price Hits $0.0013 on Exchanges (GOL)

 Buying and Selling GogolCoin

-It is usually not presently possible to purchase alternative cryptocurrencies such as GogolCoin directly using US dollars.
-Investors seeking to acquire GogolCoin should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Coinbase or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase GogolCoin using one of the aforementioned exchanges.
+It is usually not currently possible to buy alternative cryptocurrencies such as GogolCoin directly using U.S. dollars.
+Investors seeking to acquire GogolCoin should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, Gemini or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy GogolCoin using one of the aforementioned exchanges.

 Receive News & Updates for GogolCoin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for GogolCoin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.